-Study and Drug Regimen Study Design and Demographics Sample Size and Study Duration End Points Results active medications alone.
-VS Necturnal awakenings and persent of days during which wheeze was placebo Nocturnal awakenings and percent of days during which wheeze was reported were reduced significantly in all treatment groups compared to placebo (P <0.0001 and P <0.001), but did not differ significantly between the groups.
+Study and Drug Regimen Study Design and Demographics Sample Size and Study Duration End Points Results vs active medications alone. placebo Nocturnal awakenings and percent of days during which wheeze was reported were reduced significantly in all treatment groups compared to placebo (P <0.0001 and P <0.001), but did not differ significantly between the groups.
 Rescue inhaler use significantly decreased in all groups compared to placebo (P <0.001), but did not differ significantly between the groups.
 The self-reported compliance was above 90% for all groups and did not differ significantly (P value not reported).
-Chronic Obstructive Pulr Spencer et al 61 MA (7 RCT) N=5,997 Primary: Moderate or severe Primary: There was no difference in the rate of moderate or severe COPD ICS/LABA combination treatment Randomized controlled trials comparing ICS and LABA in the 6 months to 3 years exacerbations, hospitalization due to exacerbations and incidence of exacerbations between ICS and LABA monotherapy use (RR, 0.96; 95% CI, 0.89 to 1.02).
-Moreover, there was no significant difference in the exacerbation risk between studies lasting more or less than one year VS treatment of pneumonia (P =0.75).
-ICS alone patients with stable COPD Secondary: Exacerbations leading to hospitalizations were only reported in a single trial which showed that there was no significant difference in the risk of Vs All-cause mortality, mild exacerbations, hospitalization due to exacerbation between treatment with fluticasone and salmeterol (RR, 1.07; 95% CI 0.91 to 1.26).
+Chronic Obstructive Pulme onary Disease • Spencer et al 61 MA (7 RCT) N=5,997 Primary: Moderate or severe Primary: There was no difference in the rate of moderate or severe COPD ICS/LABA combination treatment Randomized controlled trials comparing ICS and LABA in the 6 months to 3 years exacerbations, hospitalization due to exacerbations and incidence of exacerbations between ICS and LABA monotherapy use (RR, 0.96; 95% CI, 0.89 to 1.02).
+Moreover, there was no significant difference in the exacerbation risk between studies lasting more or less than one year ($P=0.75$) ICS alone treatment of patients with stable pneumonia Exacerbations leading to hospitalizations were only reported in a single Vs COPD All-cause mortality, mild exacerbations, hospitalization due to exacerbation between treatment with fluticasone and salmeterol (RR, 1.07; 95% CI 0.91 to 1.26).
 LABA alone changes in FEV 1 , QoL, symptom scores of breathlessness, Overall, there was an increased risk of pneumonia associated with ICS treatment compared to LABA (OR, 1.38; 95% CI 1.10 to 1.73; P =0.005). rescue medication use, all cause hospitalizations and discontinuation rates Specifically, there was an increased risk of pneumonia in patients treated with fluticasone compared to salmeterol (OR, 1.43; 95% CI, 1.13 to 1.81; P =0.003).
 There was no difference in the risk of developing pneumonia with budesonide compared to formoterol (OR, 0.84; 95% CI, 0.36 to 1.96; P =0.68).
 Secondary: The pooled result showed that there was no significant difference in